Managing a School Subscription

 Upload.
 Use this button to authorize many users at once.
 First, you will need to create a plain text file with teacher’s email addresses, one per line.
 Do not include angle brackets or any other information, just their email addresses.
-You can name the file anything you like.
-After clicking the Upload button, locate the file and click Open in your web browser.
-Problem-Attic will put a message at the top of the page showing how many users (teacher licenses) were created.
+Give the file whatever name you like and save it in a convenient location.
+Then click the the Upload button in Problem-Attic.
+After you navigate to the file and open it, Problem-Attic will put a message at the top of the page showing how many users (teacher licenses) were created.

 Important: the School Subscription Terms contain rules about who can be an authorized user.
-If you need clarification about special job titles, like teacher aide, please contact us.
-District administrators may be included in a school subscription, but they are allowed to distribute documents only to teachers and students at that school (or another subscribing school within the district).
+If you need clarification about certain job titles, like a teacher aide, please contact us.
+Generally, district administrators are not allowed to be added to a school account unless all schools in the district (at the same level) have a subscription.

 Download.
 Click this button to get a CSV file with information about authorized users: ID (email address), first and last name, number of documents and logins, and last login date.

 Deputize.
 One authorized user at a school can help manage the subscription.
 To appoint the user, put a checkmark next to the email address and click the Deputize button.
 To revoke the appointment, do this a second time.
-(When you put a checkmark next to the current deputy, the button will show a red slash, signaling the change.)
+(When you put a checkmark next to the current deputy, the button will show a red slash, signaling a removal.)

 Remove.
 To remove one or more users, put a checkmark next to their email addresses, then click the Remove button.